GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 #### Get Authorization URL

 The `GetAuthorizationURL` method returns the OpenID Connect Provider (OP) Authentication URL to which the client application must redirect the user to authorize the release of personal data.
 The Response URL includes state value, which can be used to obtain tokens required for authentication.
-This state value is used to maintain the state between the request and the callback.
+This state value is used to maintain state between the request and the callback.

 **Parameters:**

 - OxdId: oxd ID from client registration
-- Scope:(Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider(OP).
+- Scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)
-- AcrValues:(Optional) Required for extended authentication.
-Custom authentication script from Gluu server.
+- AcrValues: (Optional) Custom authentication script from the Gluu server.
+Required for extended authentication.
-- Prompt: (Optional) Values that specifies whether the Authorization Server prompts the End-User for reauthentication and consent
+- Prompt: (Optional) Values that specifies whether the Authorization Server prompts the end user for reauthentication and consent
-- custom_parameters: custom parameters
+- custom_parameters: Custom parameters
 - ProtectionAccessToken: Generated from GetClientToken method (Optional, required if oxd-https-extension is used)
-- oxdHost: The IP address of the oxd-server
 - oxdport: The port of the oxd-server
-- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used).
+- oxdhttpsurl: URL of the oxd-https-extension (Optional, required if oxd-https-extension is used)

 **Request:**

-**Get Auth URL using  oxd-server**
+**Get Authurization URL using oxd-server**

 ```csharp
 public ActionResult GetAuthorizationURL(string oxdHost, int oxdPort, string oxdId, dictionary<string, string> customParams, string ProtectionAccessToken)